nmshd/documentation/_docs_explore/62-cryptography.md

 ## Symmetric Encryption

 Symmetric encryption is used throughout this solution in order to securely encrypt sensitive data.
 Prior to a communication to a different device or Identity, a random secret key is generated and used to encrypt the payload.
 This secret key is then shared via a secure side-channel / out-of-band communication.
-This could be a Message communicated over enmeshed, a QR Code shown in a browser session or any other secure communication channel.
+This could be a Message communicated over enmeshed, a QR code shown in a browser session or any other secure communication channel.
 The secret key is never transmitted unencrypted over the Backbone, as this would break up the end-to-end encryption.

 Examples where symmetric encryption is used: